Inclusion

 • people affected by MND are shaping our priorities and services

-• and everyone feels valued and welcome at the MND Association.
+• everyone feels valued and welcome at the MND Association.

 Our network groups and forums are designed to help ensure that people from different communities who work, volunteer or who are otherwise part of the Association feel safe supported and comfortable, have a voice and make a difference within and to the Association.
 If you would like to join the network groups, please Email the addresses below.

-The group is open to any member of the Lesbian, Gay, Bi, Trans, Queer or questioning, Intersex and Asexual+ community who has or is affected by MND or who volunteers or works for the Association.
-To find out more please contact
+The group is open to any member, friend or ally, of the Lesbian, Gay, Bi, Trans, Queer or questioning, Intersex and Asexual+ community who has or is affected by MND or who volunteers or works for the Association.
+To find out more please contact:

-The Diversity Equity Ethnic Minority Network group is open to any member of the Black, Asian and Minority Ethnic* community who is affected by MND or who volunteers or works for the Association.
-To find out more please contact the Email below.
+The Embrace Network is open to any member, friend or ally of the Black, Asian and Minority Ethnic* community who has or is affected by MND or who volunteers or works for the Association.
+To find out more please contact:

 *BAME or BME are the two terms most often used to describe the Black, Asian and Minority Ethnic community.
 There are others including People of Colour (POC) and Racially Minoritised People (RMP).
-No single term is universally popular or inclusive, hence the group’s decision to use the term Diversity Equity Ethic Minority (DEEM).
+No single term is universally popular or inclusive, hence the Network’s decision to use the term Embrace.

 The forum offers a safe space for staff and volunteers who are neurodivergent or who are managing their own mental health issues.